-Dine for free on Friday at a new Mediterranean spot
+VERTS Mediterranean Grill offers free meals to celebrate first NYC location - amNewYork

 Now here’s a deal fit for your pint-sized budget: an entrée that’s completely free.

 VERTS Mediterranean Grill, based in Austin, Texas, is opening its first New York City location in the Flatiron District on Friday.
-To celebrate, the restaurant is offering one free entrée to its first 200 guests, according to a news release.
+To celebrate, the restaurant is offering one free entrée to its guests all day, according to a news release.

 The casual spot has a build-your-own menu that puts a healthy twist on traditional Turkish street food.
 Hungry diners first choose a base of either a pita, salad, rice or quinoa.
 Then, bulk it up with beef, lamb, chicken, falafel or meatballs.
 Last up: toppings, and lots of ‘em.
 There are more than a dozen veggies, olives and cheeses to choose from.
 Meals start at $7.45.